JensRas/CS327-Assignment1/README.md

 ## Running the tests

-Simply compile the program using gcc -Wall assignment0.c -o assingment and run using ./assignment1. or
+Simply compile the program using gcc -Wall assignment1.c -o assignment1 and run using ./assignment1. or
 Use the make file.